exyntech/cpp-interview/README.md

 # Exyn's C++ Programming Interview
 Writing code on a white board is stressful and it doesn't accurately represent the work you'd be doing at Exyn.
 Instead of white board questions we'll ask you to solve the problem described below.

 The exercise has two parts.
-First we'll ask you to solve it at home on either a Mac or Linux computer.
+First we'll ask you to solve it at home in a Linux environment.
 We expect that solving this problem will take around an hour or two.
 When you are finished, generate a patch file and send it to us.
 Here are some of the things we'll be looking for in your solution:

 - Can you setup and use this workspace?
 - Can you create a reasonable solution to the problem?
 Does it work?